Why is the temperature fluctuating in my cooling equipment?

 Below is an example of a refrigerator that does not stay within the specified limits when the temperature is at its lowest:

-The refrigerator is set to between 2 and 8 degrees, and as seen, the temperature in the equipment is only within the limits in approx. half of the time.
+The refrigerator is set to between 2 and 8 degrees, and as seen, the temperature in the equipment is only within the limits in approxiamately half of the time.

 Although the temperature of the goods in the equipment may not be outside the specified limits, it is still advisable to adjust the equipment.
 The adjustment can be done by slowly adjusting the cooling setting and wait for a minimum of 2 hours.
-See what effect this had, and then re-adjust if necessary.
+Then look at what effect this had, and re-adjust if necessary.
 This ensures that the adjustment has not been too extreme.
 Always check again after 1-2 days to ensure that the equipment is still set correctly.

 Equipment sometimes has temperature fluctuations that do not follow the graphs above.
 We have included some of the most common ones here.